khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 #### Behavior

 ##### Load more
 Once the list has loaded more items twice, a **show more** button appears in place of the loading spinner.
 When the "show more" button is clicked, the list will load the next set of entries.
-This pattern of loading the list twice–as the user scrolls–using the loading spinner, then displaying a "show more" button for the user to take action on repeats itself until the user has reached the end of the list.
+This pattern repeats itself until the user has reached the end of the list.

 Todo: Add show more button example